dopeboy/dopeboy.github.io/_posts/2017-07-26-bot-for-a-cause.md

 Yep.
 Really.

-I will write a Slack bot that does whatever you want it to do (within reason and subject to my discretion) if you make a $5000 tax-deductible donation to a non-profit that I love: ScriptEd.
+I'll write a Slack bot that does whatever you want it to do (within reason and subject to my discretion) if you make a $5000 tax-deductible donation to a non-profit that I love: ScriptEd.

 ## What is ScriptEd?

 [ScriptEd](https://scripted.org/) is a non-profit that places developers in under-resourced high schools.
 These developers volunteer their time to teach HTML, CSS, and JavaScript.
 They have 200 volunteers that serve **over 900 students** across the Bay Area and New York City.

 I’ve been a volunteer teacher with them for three years.
 Here’s a photo of me with some of my former students at a hackathon:

 <p align="center">
      <img src="http://i.imgur.com/vpvRCg7.png" width="256"/>